Alexia Putellas: 2023–present: World Cup and Nations League victories, major disputes

-In September of 2022, Putellas gave her public support to 15 of her Spain teammates who refused to play for the national team until the RFEF addressed their concerns about their poor mental and physical health while playing under head coach Jorge Vilda.
-On 23 September, she and the 15 players posted a joint statement that criticized the RFEF for their response to the situation.
+In September 2022, Putellas gave her public support to fifteen of her Spain teammates, known as Las 15, who refused to play for the national team until the RFEF addressed their concerns about their poor mental and physical health in the squad.
+On 23 September, she and the fifteen players posted a joint statement that criticised the RFEF for their response to the situation.
+As the RFEF refused to acknowledge the protest, Putellas acted as a mediator between players and the federation; aiming to see the conflict resolved before the 2023 FIFA Women's World Cup, some improvements in condition were achieved.